 The best way to figure out what you’re good at, or what you don’t like is to gain experience in a particular area.
 The same is true with medicine and the various specialties surrounding the various complex fields.

-To help determine what medical specialty aligns best, you’ll want to know what areas of scientific and clinical interests do you find most interesting and intriguing?
+To help determine what medical specialty aligns best, you’ll want to know what areas of scientific and clinical interests you find most interesting and intriguing.
 It’s also important to know what your particular specialty will mean for you as a future physician.

 Perhaps you prefer a specialty that’s more procedure-oriented, or places an emphasis on patient relationships and clinical reasoning?
 If you’ve answered yes, some examples to consider include; Surgical → orthopedics, plastics, Neurosurgery Mixed → ear nose and throat (ENT), obstetrics and gynecology, or internal medicine, to name a few.

-Maybe your personality is better suited towards interpersonal skills, and fostering relationships.
-Internal and family medicine offer long-term patient relationships and may be a good overall match, for a long lasting, rewarding medical carrier.
+Maybe your personality is better suited to interpersonal skills, and fostering relationships.
+Internal and family medicine offer long-term patient relationships and may be a good overall match, for a long-lasting, rewarding medical carrier.

-Another angle to consider, what kind of hours are you willing to work?
-Are you willing to work weekends, being on call up to what percentage of time?
+Another angle to consider is what kind of hours are you willing to work.
+Are you willing to work weekends, being on call up to what percentage of the time?
 Specialties like Dermatology, Radiology, Pathology, Anesthesia, and Neurology tend to allow the doctor a better work/life balance.